alice-biometrics/petisco/docs/databases.md

 In the `DatabasesConfigurer` we have to initialize databases, using the singleton `Databases` object adding each implementation of `Database` abstract class.
-The following example configures a `SqlDatabase` connecting with a MySQL o SQLite backend depending on some configuration.
+The following example configures a `SqlDatabase` connecting with a MySQL or a SQLite backend depending on some configuration.

 ```python hl_lines="21 22 23"
 import os